EvertonTomalok/emailtoolspython/README.md

  ## Email SMTP Validation

- Pass a email to verify if domain is registered as a server, and if the email passed exists or not.
+ Pass an email to verify if domain is registered as a server, and if the email passed exists or not.

     # The example bellow is a valid email
     >> email.smtp_validation('evertontomalok123@gmail.com')